 Most addiction programs include some kind of therapy option.
 This form of treatment is intended to address the emotional and psychological issues the addict has as well as their chemical dependency.
 Since relapses can be triggered by stress, receiving therapy can help patients to learn how to cope with tension and manage their emotions.

-To make the most of therapy, addicts can be assigned homework, journal writing or reading material.
+To make the most of the therapy, addicts can be assigned homework, journal writing or reading material.
 These assignments should be treated seriously because they can impact the progress addicts make.
 As patients put in more work, they will be able to benefit more from their treatment.
 They can discuss the reading or assignment with their family or put what they learn into practice.
 Focusing on therapy and treating it seriously improves the outcomes from treatment.

 The most obvious way to be successful in treatment is to finish the entire process.
 People who quit or terminate their therapy program do not get the same level of treatment.
 Each drug rehab program is designed to make the withdrawal process easier and to simplify sobriety.
 These programs contain vital tools for avoiding drugs and resolving life issues.